Can A Creditor Garnish My Wages After 7 Years?

 Understanding Wage Garnishment

 Wage garnishment is a legal process that affects your paycheck.
 It allows creditors to collect unpaid debts directly from your earnings.
+Wage garnishment can result from various types of unpaid debt, emphasizing the importance of timely payments to avoid such consequences.

 What Is Wage Garnishment?